nicklemmon/recipes/_recipes/cheeseburger.md

 review:			4						# review the recipe from a scale of 1 (bad!) to 5 (amazing!)

 #=== Stuff for the Sidebar ===#
-cook-time:		60						# cook time for the dish in minutes
+cooktime:		60						# cook time for the dish in minutes
-num-served:		5						# number of people served by the dish
+numserved:		5						# number of people served by the dish
 source:			http://allrecipes.com  	# where did you find the recipe?

 #=== Stuff for the ingredients list ===#